In Barrett's esophagus, tissue in the tube connecting your mouth and stomach (esophagus) is replaced by tissue similar to the intestinal lining.

 Factors that increase your risk of Barrett's esophagus include:

 - Chronic heartburn and acid reflux.
-Having GERD for more than five years or having GERD that requires regular medication and being older than age 50 can increase the risk of Barrett's esophagus.
-Your risk may be further increased if you are age 30 or younger when chronic GERD develops.
+Having GERD that doesn't get better when taking medications known as proton pump inhibitors or having GERD that requires regular medication can increase the risk of Barrett's esophagus.

 - Age.
 Barrett's esophagus can occur at any age but is more common in older adults.

 - Being a man.
-Men are more likely to develop Barrett's esophagus.
+Men are far more likely to develop Barrett's esophagus.

 - Being white.
 White people have a greater risk of the disease than do people of other races.